YOU'RE IN SAFE HANDS

 Telarc provides an independent process for assessing the robustness of operational safety policies, procedures and practices for alignment with currently accepted outdoors community standards.
 Telarc New Zealand has certified Franz Josef Glacier Guides to the following standards:

-- The Health and Safety in Employment (Adventure Activities) Regulations.
+- The Health and Safety at Work (Adventure Activities) Regulations 2016.
 This is a regulation administered by the government that all New Zealand adventure activities operators must hold.

 If you require copies of our Health and Safety certifications these can be found here: